How to Remove O Cedar Mop Head: Detailed Guide

 At this stage, you have a decision to make.
 You can either wash the mopping head manually by hand, or you can use a washing machine.
 Most people will opt for the latter since it's faster and takes less effort.
 But, just in case, we'll show you how to do both in this guide.

-To manually wash the mopping head, the first step is to rinse it out.
-After mopping the floor, the mop will hold every manner of dirt, dust, and bacteria imaginable.
+To manually wash the mopping head, start by rinsing it out.
+After mopping the floor, the mop will hold all kinds of dirt, dust, and bacteria.
 Run it underneath a stream of water until the water runs clear.
-Preferably, use your bathroom sink.
-The dirty water will go right down the drain.
+Your bathroom sink works best—the dirty water will go right down the drain.

-And if you want to clean the mop using the washer, the task is far simpler.
+If you want to clean the mop using the washer, the task is simpler.
 Throw the mop into your washing machine and set the cycle to gentle.
 Harsher cycles may damage the mop.
-If the mop is way too dirty, you can add a little bit of bleach to restore it to its pristine state.
+If the mop is heavily soiled, you can add a bit of bleach to restore it to like-new condition.

 Step 3: Hang to Dry

-If you want to change the mop head, then the procedure is extremely straightforward.
+If you want to change the mop head, the procedure is straightforward.
 Remove the handle from the cleaning head, then remove the plastic cover on top of the stringy mop.
-Check the mop carefully to see if it’s still salvageable.
-If it’s not, then you can discard it.
+Check the mop to see if it's still salvageable.
+If it's not, you can discard it.

-Once you have the replacement mop in hand, put the red plastic cover place on top of the new mop.
-Replace the handle at the top, and voilà, your O Cedar spin mop is ready to go again.
+Once you have the replacement mop in hand, put the red plastic cover plate on top of the new mop.
+Replace the handle at the top, and voilà, your O-Cedar spin mop is ready to go again.

 Why Should You Wash and Change Your Mop Head Often?

-Now that you have learned everything you need to know about maintaining an O Cedar mop, from how to remove spin mop head for washing to how to wash the mopping head, you may be wondering … why?
+Now that you have learned everything you need to know about maintaining an O-Cedar mop, from O Cedar mop head removal for washing to how to wash the mopping head, you may be wondering … why?

 Improves Cleaning Performance

-If your mop is dirty, you won’t be able to do a good job at cleaning the floor.
-If the mop strings are caked in dirt and debris, the more you scrub, the worse it will get.
+If your mop is dirty, you won't be able to do a good job at cleaning the floor.
+When the mop strings are caked in dirt and debris, the more you scrub, the worse it will get.
+You're essentially just pushing old dirt around your floors.

 washing the mopping head